jdmonin/JSettlers2/doc/Database.md

     -Djsettlers.db.url=jdbc:postgresql://localhost/socdata

-You may also need to specify a `jsettlers.db.jar` value as noted in the "JDBC driver" section.
+You may also need to specify a `jsettlers.db.jar` prop value as noted in the "JDBC driver" section.

 #### For sqlite: